stark-lang/stark/doc/stark-language-reference.md

 ...
 ```

-> **Rule**: By default, a module is private.
+> **Rule 1004**: By default, a module is private.
 You need to declare it public to be visible from outside a library

 ```stark
 // The module will be visible outside of the library public module core::io::console
 ```

-> **Rule**: All modules and types, whether they are public or private are visible/accessible from a same library.
+> **Rule 1005**: All private modules and types are visible/accessible from a same library.

 It is recommended to organize the code on the filesystem like this:
 - If a module doesn't have nested modules
   - It can be stored in a single file and in that case the file should be the name of the module. (e.g `console.sk` above)
   - It can be stored in a folder if the module requires multiple files and in that case the directory should be the name of the module. (e.g `console/` above)

-> **Rule**: A file declared without a module lands into the top level anonymous module.
+> **Rule 1006**: A file declared without a module lands into the top level anonymous module.

 Usually, the top-level anonymous module is used by executables with a main entrypoint function.

 It is not recommended to use an anonymous module within a library.

-> **Rule**: A module is closed from a library.
+> **Rule 1007**: A module is closed from a library.
 It cannot be extended outside of this library except that sub-modules can be created.
 An alias that doesn't collide needs to be created in the build configuration file.

 TBD link to how to declare this in a configuration file.

-> **Rule**: Multiple modules declared in a library must share the same root name.
+> **Rule 1008**: Multiple modules declared in a library must share the same root name.

 For example, `core::io` and `core::collections` share the same `core` root name.